Healthcare in Yorkshire: Acute hospitals

 The Yorkshire Ambulance Service covers the county.

 The Working Together vanguard established in 2016 includes Barnsley Hospital NHS Foundation Trust, Sheffield Teaching Hospitals NHS Foundation Trust, Sheffield Children's NHS Foundation Trust, Rotherham NHS Foundation Trust, Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust, Mid Yorkshire Hospitals NHS Trust and also Chesterfield Royal Hospital NHS Foundation Trust.
 It has established a federation board which will make decisions about services ceded under delegated authority.
 It is chaired by Sir Andrew Cash.

+The West Yorkshire Association of Acute Trusts (WYAAT) was established in 2016 as "an innovative provider collaborative which brings together six NHS trusts across West Yorkshire and Harrogate to deliver joined up acute hospital services".
+It is made up of the Airedale, Bradford, Calderdale & Huddersfield, Harrogate & District, Leeds Teaching Hospitals and Mid Yorkshire Teaching trusts.

 It was agreed in 2019 that the acute stroke services in Rotherham and Barnsley would close, and services would be concentrated in Sheffield, Doncaster and Wakefield.

 The Vale of York CCG set up a randomised control trial with Health Navigator which used artificial intelligence to identify patients at high risk of unplanned hospital attendance.
 They were given a referral to the company’s ‘Pro-active Health Coaching’ service.
 There was a 36% reduction in A&E attendances among those supported.
 In 2019 the service was extended to 1,800 patients.

 North Yorkshire County Council and City of York Council sponsored an expansion of the CareRooms scheme in Selby and York in 2021 to help people recover after being discharged from hospital.
 Tele-care and monitoring equipment is fitted in the rooms to ensure guests vital signs are checked and there is 24-hour video access to a GP service.
 It was said to make use of the "resources that exist within local communities" in a report proposing further expansion to Richmond, Scarborough and Whitby.